 Speakers include: Fi Glover (Chair), Shappi Khorsandi, Abby Boid, Lucy Cavendish, Robert Crampton.

-You can head over to the ‘About Cogito Ergo Mum’ page to discover what this blog is all about.
-If you want to know a little more about me personally, read on and then, if you fancy, pop across to like the Facebook page.
+Now, back to this blog – you can head over to the ‘About Cogito Ergo Mum’ page to discover what this little corner of the internet is all about.
+If you want to know a little more about me personally, read on.

 - My name is Abby.
 If I had been born a boy I would have been called Sam.
 I was named after a character in a TV drama about survivors of a nuclear holocaust.
 Make of that what you will.

 - I’m a white woman who is in her late 30s and of no particular religion.
 This blog is not about my ethnicity, woman-ness, aged-ness, or agnosticism.
 I kind of hope that if you are not all (or any) of these things, that you can still engage with what I write.
 I have no idea how these parts of me influence my writing, but of course they must do.

 - I am married and have three young children.
 Thinking about our three small boys and how I can help them prepare for their adult life is pretty central to some of my blog posts.
 This is not a blog plotting their progress through childhood, and as such I have chosen not to include photos of them in my posts.
 This makes adding images to the blog tricky given most of my photos are of my children.